chairclr/NoitaMap/NoitaMap.Docs/NoitaChunk.md

-byte[]      raw/unindexed cell data string[]    list of the names of all materials in the cell, indexed into by the cell data Rgba32[]    list of the custom colors of the cells, indexed into when the first bit of the raw cell data is set, and then increment the index
+byte[]      raw/unindexed cell data string[]    list of the names of all materials in the cell, indexed into by the cell data Rgba32[,]   list of the custom colors of the cells, indexed into when the first bit of the raw cell data is set, and then increment the index

-PhysicsObject[] all of the physics objects in the chunk.
-See PhysicsObject.md for more info
+PhysicsObject[] all of the physics objects in the chunk

 int         should always end in an extra zero int, not sure why
 ```